 “Pol-e Tabiat” was designed by Iranian architect Leila Araghian and built between 2010 and 2014.
 The 270-meter-long bridge is the largest pedestrian overpass built in Iran to connect two parks in northern Tehran.

-On your way to the edge of the lovely Fire and Water Park “Ab-o-Atash Park,” you can stop at the many restaurants and coffee shops to relax enjoying a beautiful view of Tehran and the Alborz mountains.
-Always packed with locals, Pol-e Tabiat is stunning from afar at night when it’s all spruced up with colourful lights.
+On your way to the side of Fire and Water Park “Ab-o-Atash Park,” you can stop at the many restaurants and coffee shops to relax and enjoy a beautiful view of Tehran and the Alborz mountains.
+Always packed with locals, Pol-e Tabiat is stunning from afar at night when it’s all spruced up with colorful lights.

 Address: Modarres Highway

 Visiting hours: You can visit the bridge all year around 8 am-11 pm

 READ MORE: Want to explore more green places and picnic areas?
 Check out our guide to the best parks in Tehran.